opensearch-project/data-prepper/docs/readme/trace_tuning.md

 The `workers` setting determines the number of threads that will be used by Data Prepper to process requests from the buffer.

-Our recommendation is that set the workers based on the CPU utilization, this value can be higher than available processors as the Data Prepper spends significant I/O time in sending data to elasticsearch.
+Our recommendation is that set the workers based on the CPU utilization, this value can be higher than available processors as the Data Prepper spends significant I/O time in sending data to OpenSearch.

 ### Heap